 The Authority is governed by a board accountable to the Minister for Housing, and Keystart staff provide the management service.
-Mr Jason Berry was paid \$34,308, Ms Donna Lynch was paid \$25,793 and Mr Ray Colyer was paid \$11,388 in 2014-15.
-There was no other remuneration paid to Board members during the financial year as the remaining Board members are all public sector employees.
+Mr Glyn Yates was paid \$37,975, Ms Donna Lynch was paid \$26,298 and Mr Jason Berry was paid \$5,718 in 2015-16.

 The Country Housing Act 1998 requires up to six board members and is to include three members who are involved in farming, finance, industry, commerce or any other field relevant to the functions of the Authority.
-The remaining members currently include an officer each from the Departments of Treasury, Commerce and the Housing Authority.
+The remaining members currently include an officer each from the Departments of Treasury and Commerce.